adonisjs/v5-docs/content/guides/fundamentals/deployment.md

 summary: Learn how to deploy your AdonisJS applications to a production server.
 ---

 Deploying an AdonisJS application is no different than deploying any other Node.js application.
-First, you need a server/platform that can install and run `Node.js >= 14.15.4`.
+First, you'll need a server/platform that can install and run the latest release of `Node.js v14`.

 :::note
 For a frictionless deployment experience, you can try Cleavr.
 It is a server provisioning service and has first-class support for [deploying AdonisJS apps](https://cleavr.io/adonis).

-**Disclaimer - Cleavr is also a sponsor of AdonisJS**
+**Disclaimer: Cleavr is also a sponsor of AdonisJS.**
 :::

 ## Compiling TypeScript to JavaScript

 AdonisJS applications are written in TypeScript and must be compiled to JavaScript during deployment.
 You can compile your application directly on the production server or perform the build step in a CI/CD pipeline.

-You can build your [code for production](./typescript-build-process.md#standalone-production-builds) by running the following ace command.
+You can build your [code for production](./typescript-build-process.md#standalone-production-builds) by running the following Ace command.
 The compiled JavaScript output is written to the `build` directory.

 ```sh
 node ace build --production